lana-20/AutomationTesting/README.md

 The mobile app marget is huge, and keeps increasing constantly.

-It's essemtial to learn mobile app development and testing, due to the increasing demand.
+It's essential to learn mobile app development and testing, due to the increasing demand.

 ____